Skip to content

 • Unauthorized clients

-The WIDS functionality is configurable and monitorable from the BAT WLC Controller, providing centralized visibility across all access points in the installation.
+The WIDS functionality is configurable and monitorable from the BAT WLC Controller.
+The BAT WLC Controller delivers centralized visibility across access points in the installation.

-If a mesh link fails, AutoWDS automatically reroutes traffic through alternative paths.
-This provides redundancy without requiring a wired connection to every access point.
+When a mesh link is inoperable, AutoWDS reroutes traffic through alternative paths.
+AutoWDS delivers redundancy without requiring a wired connection to every access point.

-Mobile equipment (AGVs, forklifts, handheld terminals) moves between access point coverage zones.
-Standard 802.11 roaming can take 50 to 200 ms, which causes TCP connections to drop and industrial protocols to time out.
+Mobile equipment (AGVs, forklifts, handheld terminals) moves between access-point coverage zones.
+Standard 802.11 roaming takes 50 to 200 ms. This delay causes TCP connections to drop and industrial protocols to time out.

 HiLCOS implements Opportunistic Key Caching (OKC) to reduce roaming handover time.
-The client pre-authenticates with neighboring APs before moving into their coverage zone.
+The client pre-authenticates with neighboring APs before moving into the neighboring AP coverage zone.
 Handover time drops to under 50 ms.

 HiLCOS supports PRP (Parallel Redundancy Protocol) over WLAN.
-The device sends every frame simultaneously over two independent WLAN interfaces.
-If one wireless link fails, the other continues without interruption.
+The device sends every frame simultaneously over 2 independent WLAN interfaces.
+When 1 wireless link is inoperable, the other continues without interruption.

-This provides zero-recovery-time redundancy for wireless connections — the same guarantee that PRP provides on wired networks.
+PRP over WLAN delivers zero-recovery-time redundancy for wireless connections — the same guarantee that PRP delivers on wired networks.

-Enable WIDS on all industrial WLAN deployments.
+Enable WIDS on industrial WLAN deployments.
 Rogue APs are a common attack vector in industrial environments.

 AutoWDS simplifies mesh deployment

 AutoWDS eliminates manual mesh configuration.
-Access points discover each other and form a self-healing mesh automatically.
+Access points discover each other and form a self-healing mesh.

 Fast roaming for mobile equipment

-Opportunistic Key Caching reduces roaming handover to under 50 ms. This keeps TCP connections alive as AGVs and forklifts move between coverage zones.
+Opportunistic Key Caching reduces roaming handover to under 50 ms. OKC keeps TCP connections alive as AGVs and forklifts move between coverage zones.

-HiLCOS provides the software foundation.
+HiLCOS delivers the software foundation.
 The next section covers the BAT series hardware products that run HiLCOS, from the ruggedized IP67 BAT450-F to the high-speed BAT867-F.

 • Hirschmann.
 (2024).
 Belden/Hirschmann Essentials 2024.
 Belden.